openxpki/openxpki/doc/architecture/subsystems/scep.rst

 **profile**

-The profile of the certificate to be requested, note that depending on the backing workflow this might be ignored or overridden by other paramters.
+The default profile of the certificate to be requested, note that depending on the backing workflow this might be ignored or overridden by other paramters.

 **servername**